fsciortino/fsciortino.github.io/_pages/about.md

 * Eugenio Montale, ["I limoni"](https://www.libriantichionline.com/divagazioni/eugenio_montale_limoni_1925)

+* Byers, J. ["The physics of data"](https://rdcu.be/cHcKJ).
+Nature Phys 13, 718–719 (2017).
+"Physicists are accustomed to dealing with large datasets, yet they are fortunate in that the quality of their experimental data is very good.
+The onset of big data has led to an explosion of datasets with a far more complex structure — a development that requires new tools and a different mindset."

 * Interesting visualization of research impact of institutions around the world: [Excellence Maps](https://www.excellencemapping.net/#/explore?id=24696&lng=-122&lat=38&z=7&f=0&c=A_BASE&a=All&s=0&m=Highly+cited+papers)

 * Simply wonderful: "We consider all the 175 Roman emperors and propose a new power-law model with change points to predict the time-to-violent-death of the Roman emperors."
 [Ramos et al. 2021 - Power laws in the Roman Empire: a survival analysis, R. Soc. open sci.8:210850.210850](https://royalsocietypublishing.org/doi/10.1098/rsos.210850) (thanks to JER for pointing this out)